trezzuri/erpnext-docs/docs/en/accounts/articles/balance-in-temporary-account.md

 **Answer:**

-When updating an opening balances in ERPNext, you have to first ensure that Balance Sheet in the previous system is tallying (Asset = Liability).
+When updating an opening balances in SOMA, you have to first ensure that Balance Sheet in the previous system is tallying (Asset = Liability).

 Then you start updating the opening balances for above statement, using Temporary Opening as an account to balance the entry.
 In the end, when opening is updated for all Asset and Liability accounts, the Temporary account's balance becomes zero automatically.